Adding Running Lamp

 Function To Turn Signals

 This article deals specifically with converting the two Airhead rear turn signals into running lamps, while retaining the original turn signal function.
 Much is, however, applicable to the FRONT.

-This article does not deal directly with full conversions to the Classic K-bikes, such as the K1, K75, K100, K1100.
-MUCH of what is in this article on the physical modifications ARE applicable to K bikes, Oilheads, ETC. The K-bikes have a bulb-monitoring relay; and information on modifying them is in item #2 in K-hints.htm.
+This article does not deal directly with conversions to the Classic K-bikes, such as the K1, K75, K100, K1100.
+MUCH of what is in this article on the physical modifications ARE applicable to K bikes, Oilheads, ETC. The K-bikes have a bulb-monitoring relay; which complicates matters, and information on modifying them is in item #2 in K-hints.htm.
 That was a link.